Anti-abortion activists lose bid to dismiss California privacy case

 San Francisco County Superior Court Judge Christopher Hite gave the state attorney general's office until mid-July to file a revised complaint that describes the accusations in greater detail, including specific dates, alleged victims and circumstances.

-Hite ruled the identities of alleged victims would remain under court seal and admonished lawyers to keep that information confidential, after the defense team was found to have posted videos and other identifying material online.
+Hite ruled the identities of alleged victims would remain under court seal and admonished lawyers to keep that information confidential, after the defense team for one defendant, David Daleiden, was found to have posted videos and other identifying material online.

-The judge declined to take disciplinary action against defense lawyers, as urged by prosecutors, and also denied the defense's request to toss out the case.
+The judge declined to take disciplinary action against Daleiden's lawyers, as urged by prosecutors, and also denied the defense's request to toss out the case.

 Each is charged with conspiracy and 14 counts of invasion of privacy for creating false identities as representatives of a fetal-tissue procurement company to infiltrate a 2014 National Abortion Federation meeting, then videotaping conference participants and others without their consent.